Creating a Super App

 The test recordings revealed a lot of key usability issues and points of confusion for our users.

-We seek a KR to improve the score and began issuing recommendations to gradually overhaul the app.
+We set a KR to improve the score and began issuing recommendations to gradually overhaul the app.

 Solution #2: Clarify Rewards